itshaneulharu/itshaneulharu/README.md

 - 🎨 **UI component libraries** — reusable, animated, dark-themed React components
 - ⚡ **Performance explorations** — testing the limits of what browsers can render in real-time
 - 🛠 **Creative dev tools** — utilities and boilerplates for building expressive web experiences
-- 🧪 **Proof-of-concept builds** — experiments that start with "what if the whole site was a particle field?"
+- 🧪 **Proof-of-concept builds** — experimental interfaces that push the boundaries of the browser

 ---